-In 1998 the teams in Cologne, Helsinki and Oslo fused and operated until 2008 as the experimental practice OCEAN NORTH.
-During this time the practice produced numerous iconic works, including the World Center for Human Concerns.
-Works of OCEAN are included in the Prints and Photographs Division of the Library of Congress in the United States and the FRAC Centre (Fonds Regional d’Art Contemporain) in Orléans, France and were exhibited in various Venice Architectural Biennials and other high-profile venues.
+The teams in Cologne, Helsinki and Oslo fused in 1998 to operate as OCEAN NORTH until 2008.
+During this period iconic works like the designs like the World Center for Human Concerns were produced.
+Works of this period are included in the Prints and Photographs Division of the Library of Congress in the United States and the FRAC Centre (Fonds Regional d’Art Contemporain) in Orléans, France and were exhibited at various Venice Architectural Biennials and other high-profile venues.

 Christina Doumpioti [Dip.
-Arch.Eng (Hons) AA March (distinction)] is an architect, researcher and educator.
-Currently a PhD researcher and instructor at EPFL’s Media x Design Lab, her work investigates the relationship between typology, morphology, and micro-climate.
-Prior to EPFL, Christina taught at the Architectural Association (2009-2016), Brighton University and Royal College of Art.
-She was the co-director of the Biodynamic Structures Global Visiting School, a collaborative workshop between the Architectural Association and the California College of Arts in San Francisco and member of the organizing committee of the Smart Geometry conference in New York in 2012 and in London in 2013.
-She has collaborated with Arup Associates, London, Ocean Design Research Association and Buro Happold, London.
-Her research on computationally driven architecture and simulation has been published in peer-reviewed computational associated conferences such as ACADIA, CAADRIA and ECAADE and has been featured in various journals (Arch+, Architectural Design).
+Arch.Eng (Hons) AA MArch (distinction)] is an architect, researcher and educator.
+Currently she is research fellow and instructor at EPFL’s Media x Design Lab.
+Prior to EPFL, Christina taught at the Architectural Association, Brighton University and Royal College of Art.
+She was co-director of the Biodynamic Structures Global Visiting School, a collaborative workshop between the Architectural Association and the California College of Arts in San Francisco, and member of the organising committee of the Smart Geometry conferences in New York (2012) and in London (2013).
+Her work investigates the relationship between architectural typology, morphology, and micro-climate.

 OCEAN Architecture | Environment (2018-present): Michael Hensel & Defne Sunguroğlu Hensel

 PAST MEMBERS OF OCEAN